Tips for Making Parenting (a little bit) Easier

 Let's just say, parenting is a unique experience.
 It is hard to explain the duality of it-- parenting is both the most challenging and rewarding experience that changes from one minute to the next!

-Parenting is filled with uncertainty.
+For many mamas, papas and caregivers out there, raising children is filled with uncertainty.
 Dr. Becky Kennedy's parenting book, Good Inside, is a helpful resource.

 The goal of the book is to support parents in raising emotionally resilient children.

 One of the most valuable takeaways from the book is its emphasis on validating a child’s emotions.
-Instead of dismissing your child's feelings, Kennedy encourages parents to acknowledge and validate them, even when you don't understand or share the same emotions.
+Instead of dismissing a child's feelings, Kennedy encourages parents to acknowledge and validate them, even when you don't understand or share the same emotions.

 For example: